Katedraali soi! Kortekangas’ Requiem

 Come and experience Finnish music history when Olli Kortekangas’ Requiem premieres as part of the Katedraali soi! church music week.
 The concert combines the classical beauty of a string orchestra with the powerful expression of contemporary Finnish music, performed by Sinfonietta Fortis and Suomalainen Kamarikuoro under the baton of Teemu Hämäläinen.
 The soloists are soprano Minna-Leena Lahti and bass-baritone Nicholas Söderlund.
 The concert will be complemented by works by Elgar, Mozart, and Barber.

 Kortekangas has composed his Requiem to the traditional Latin requiem text, but does so with his own bold approach: he moves from semantic precision to a phonemic sound world in which words become part of the musical fabric.
-The ten parts of the work form a clear, forward-moving narrative, at the heart of which is a universal message of comfort, remembrance, and the presence of humanity.
+The eleven parts of the work form a clear, forward-moving narrative, at the heart of which is a universal message of comfort, remembrance, and the presence of humanity.

 Requiem is Kortekangas’ personal tribute to the memory of loved ones who have passed away, but at the same time it opens up a space for the listener to share in a common experience: silence, sorrow, hope, and gentle comfort.
 The concert invites the listener to pause, listen, and discover something completely new in the requiem tradition.